googlearchive/k8s-service-catalog/installer/README.md

   ```bash
   kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=<user-name>
   ```
-- [gcloud](https://cloud.google.com/sdk/) should be installed and configured with following commands in order to be used by the `sc` to configure GCP broker.
+- [gcloud](https://cloud.google.com/sdk/) should be installed and configured with following commands in order to be used by the `sc` to configure the Service Broker.
   ```bash
   gcloud components install beta
   gcloud auth login